lwluc/lunchAPI/README.md

 ## Feel free to add your favorite places!
 Take a look at [mensa.js](src/lunch/restaurants/mensa.js) and write your own script crawling the lunch of your favorite place.
 There are only two things your file should export:
-1. A `name`, preferable the one of the restaurant
+1. A `name`, preferable the one of the restaurant (it has to be unique!)
 2. A `website` URL of the restaurant
 3. The `latitude and longitude` as object like this: `{ lat: 49.004956, lng: 8.425534 }`
 4. A `get()` function returning the lunch as string